 Comments on MISSING STICKS for the author?
 Click HERE.

-A significant revision of the ward winning thriller Flash of Emerald, now out-of-print, originally published in 2004 by Hard Shell Word Factory
+Lost Key is a significant revision of the award winning thriller Flash of Emerald, now out-of-print, originally published in 2004 by Hard Shell Word Factory

 "...A small event, just a one kiloton blast at ground level on the Mall in front of the Space and Air Museum, would dig a crater two hundred feet in diameter and about sixty feet deep……..Not too bad.
 Now, put ground zero right here on MacDill and we could eliminate south Tampa, smooth off the contours around the bay.
 Get rid of all the big snakes down at the end of the runway...."